Geoff Ford Political Science x Digital Methods

 “I’ve always had a burning desire to rock out, and I believe now is the time to chase that dream”

-To respond to this, I proposed that one of the most profound things we can do in the context of an election is ignore the noise: the last billboard we pass, the last thing we heard a politician say, and the last social media post we read.
-Instead, as citizens we should try to understand the ideas and interests driving New Zealand’s political parties and what they’ve done when they’ve had power.
-This might mean ignoring the hot take of the political editor, talk show host, trending social media post, and instead visiting a library and reading some books!
-Knowledge about the ideas of political parties, their interests, and their histories provides the context to analyse and question the messages coming our way.
+To respond to this, I proposed that one of the most profound things we can do in the context of an election is ignore the noise.
+The last billboard we passed, the last thing we heard a politician say, and the last social media post we read - these are the background noise of an election.
+As citizens we have agency and way to use that is to understand the ideas and interests driving New Zealand’s political parties and what they’ve done in the past when they’ve had power.
+This might mean visiting a library and reading some books!
+Understanding these ideas, interests and histories provides a way to tune out the perpetual hot takes of political commentators and trending social media posts.
+Knowledge about the ideas of political parties, their interests, and their histories provides a way to make sense of and question the messages coming our way.

 To help reduce the noise, I suggested we should recognise when we are mindlessly repeating the attack lines of politicians and interest groups.
 Just as ChatGPT is trained to regurgitate text by ‘reading’ many examples, there is a risk we let ourselves be trained too.
 We’ve got a choice about whether to be a bot or an AI.
 We can engage and participate in an election without being unthinking political text regurgitators, perhaps even ready to question the parties and ideas we hold dear.